Skip to content

 Less than to read

-A Postman collection is available to illustrate the Provider API methods and workflow.
+A Bruno collection is available to illustrate the Payments Acceptance Service Provider API methods and workflow.

-Visit the Postman website to download and install Postman.
+Visit the Bruno website to Download and install Bruno.

 1. Unzip the JSON format files from the downloaded ZIP archive.

-4. Drag and drop the JSON files into Postman.
+4. Drag and drop the JSON files into Bruno

-6. Ensure the new environment is selected once imported.
+5. Ensure the new environment is selected once imported

 If you want to learn more about the Provider API, we’ve put together some use cases as a guide.
 These detail the core processes exposed by the Provider API.
 Find out more in the provider flows section.